Democrat Party Racism -Part 1

 • 1866: Republicans begin reconstruction to fix the nasty problem the Democrats created:

-• Republicans promise retribution “40 acres and a mule” to former slaves.
+• Republicans promised retribution of “40 acres and a mule” to former slaves.

 • Democrats reject it.